sadads1337/fit-gl/README.md

-# FIT OpenGL demo project 2021
+# OpenGL demo project 2021

 Qt based demo project to demonstrate how to use and implement basic 3D graphics features.
 No optimizations exists.
 Use only for educational purposes.